ovh/docs/pages/platform/data-processing/36_HOWTO_use_object_storage_java/guide.en-asia.md

 }
 ```

-To package this java code and create a jar file you need to create a pom.xml file and build with Maven software with command `mvn package`:
+One way to package this java code and create a jar file, is to create a pom.xml file and build with Maven software with command `mvn package`.
+You can use this pom.xml file for example:

 pom.xml :
 ```xml